Ta' Kandja: Ta' Kandja Galleries

 There are underground galleries here that are part of the Maltese water supply system.

 Ta’ Kandja Underground Galleries are around 100m below ground level and are an important source of ground water for Malta.
-This was the last pumping station built, and was completed in 1963.
-Ta' Kandja consists of 6 galleries (around 6.2 km of galleries out of a network of 42 km), which are beneath the island.
+This was the last pumping station built here, and was completed in 1963.
+Ta' Kandja consists of 6 galleries (around 6.2 km of galleries out of a network of 42 km), which are below the island's surface.
 These spread out from a sump like the spokes of a wheel, spreading out under villages in the area.
-Water collected in the sump area is then chlorinated to eliminate any bacteria and then pumped to a reservoir in the nearby village of Qrendi.
+Water collected in the sump area is chlorinated to eliminate any bacteria and then pumped to a reservoir in the nearby village of Qrendi.